1C-Company/v8-code-style/bundles/com.e1c.v8codestyle.bsl/markdown/export-procedure-missing-comment.md

-# Describe the export procedure (function) by adding comments
+# Export procedure (function) should be described by adding comment

 Procedures and functions that belong to **program interface of modules** are required to have comments.
 Such procedures and functions are intended to be used in other functional subsystems (or in other applications)